va7deo/TerraCresta/README.md

 ### GFX Layer Toggle

--  The three graphics layers can be toggled in the OSD under the Debug options or by pressing<br> F7-F9 on the keyboard.
+-  The three graphical layers can be toggled in the OSD under the Debug options or by pressing<br> F7-F9 on the keyboard.

 <br>